 Teaching and learning about human relationships will be part of the life of the school.
 However, the programme of study will be taught through cross curricular dimensions where appropriate, such as R.E., science and computing.

 Sometimes, the children's learning will be best supported by using other agencies, such as the school nurse, or other visitors to school.
 Such visitors will be guided to read the protocol for visitors at St. Joseph's and will agree in writing to follow the instructions.
-The appropriate 'protocol' contained at the end of this policy will be used for this purpose.
+The appropriate 'protocol' available on the CES website will be used for this purpose.